Since 1989, HFH Summer Camps has provided NYC children experiencing homelessness with a summer camp experience.

-HFH Camps Lanowa and Wakonda are located an hour north of New York City, on the grounds of the 52,000 acre Harriman State Park.
-A lush preserve of woodland and lakes straddling New York’s Rockland and Orange counties, the park has over 200 miles of hiking trails, 31 lakes and reservoirs, camping grounds, beaches, and an abundance of wildlife.
+HFH Summer Camps are located an hour north of New York City, on the grounds of the 52,000 acre Harriman State Park.
+A lush preserve of woodland and lakes straddling New York’s Rockland and Orange counties, the park has over 200 miles of trails, 31 lakes and reservoirs, camping grounds, beaches, and an abundance of wildlife.

-Camps Lanowa and Wakonda provide children with a true summer camp experience:
+Camp Wakonda provides children with a true summer camp experience:

 - Swimming and boating in a mountain lake